Suno Vocals Sound Thin After Pitch Shift

 If Suno generated a female vocal at G5 (already a piercing range), shifting up 2 more semitones to A5 hits the screechy zone — even a small shift sounds thin.

-3. Used a DAW’s default pitch shifter
+3. You used a DAW’s default pitch shifter

 ToolQuality at large shifts